MDSoleh/-MDSoleh-SuperStore-sales-dashboard/README.md

 Calculated Columns and Measures:

-Created calculated columns and measures using DAX (Data Analysis Expressions) to perform custom calculations and aggregations such as total sales, total profit, profit margin, and sales growth.
+Created calculated columns and measures using DAX (Data Analysis Expressions) to perform custom calculations and aggregations such as total sales, total profit, and sales growth.

 ##### Dashboard Design:

 ###### KPIs:

-Displayed key performance indicators such as total sales, total profit, average order value, and profit margin.
+Displayed key performance indicators such as total sales, total profit, and average days for delivery.

 ###### Sales Analysis:

 By Time: Visualized sales trends over time using line charts to show monthly, quarterly, and yearly sales.

-By Region: Used maps and bar charts to analyze sales distribution across different regions.
+By Region: Used maps and bar charts to analyze sales distribution across different regions of the country.

 By Category: Employed stacked bar charts and treemaps to display sales and profit by product category and sub-category.